PostHog/posthog.com/contents/docs/apps/feedback-widget.md

 ### Who maintains this app?

-This app is maintained by the PostHog.
+This app is maintained by PostHog.
 If you have issues with the app not functioning as intended, please [let us know](http://app.posthog.com/home#supportModal)!

 ### What if I have feedback on this app?